What You Need to Know About Preventive Medicine Physician

 Speaking: Talking to others to convey information effectively.

 In the United States, there were 372,400 jobs for Preventive Medicine Physician in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Preventive Medicine Physician by 2026.
-Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.
+There will be an estimated 14,300 positions for Preventive Medicine Physician per year.

 The states with the most job growth for Preventive Medicine Physician are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.